viamrobotics/docs/docs/getting-started/app-usage.md

 #### Share a Location with Viam Support

-When requesting support, you must share your location with the Viam Support team.
-To do so, navigate to the proper location and then click, **Add Viam Support**.
+You must share your Location with the Viam Support team when requesting support.
+To do so, navigate to the proper Location and click, **ADD VIAM SUPPORT**.
+The button toggles to **REMOVE VIAM SUPPORT**; Click to remove Viam Support from your Location.

-{{% alert title="Note" color="note" %}}
-You can not remove Viam Support from a shared location using the Viam App interface.
-{{% /alert %}}

 #### Removing an Organization from a shared Location